projekt-kateryna/projektkateryna.org/content/posts/ai-dragon.md

   render: true
 ---

-# Saving the world by feeding the Al Dragon with unbiased open data

 _Talk given by Kaj Arnö on 4 February 2025 at the [State of Open Conference 25](https://stateofopencon.com/) (SOOCon) in London._

 {{< youtube b1uJsIhAk-4 >}}